Moscona, Jacob. "Agricultural Development and Structural Change, Within and Across Countries." Working Paper.

 Moscona, Jacob.
 "Aid Delivery and Conflict in Africa."
 Working Paper.

 Abstract: This study investigates the relationship between the administration of development aid and violent conflict in Africa.
-Using geo-coded data on World Bank lending projects since 1995 -- along with project-level performance score reports -- and exploiting variation in project performance due to the assignment of project leaders, I find that higher project performance quality reduces violent conflict.
-Project leaders drive substantial variation in both project quality and conflict.
-Project quality affects localized conflicts as well as conflicts involving the government, and seems to matter most in regions with a recent history of violence.
+Using geo-coded data on World Bank lending projects since 1995 -- along with project-level performance score reports -- I find that, conditional on a region receiving any World Bank aid, better project performance reduces violent conflict.
+To derive causal estimates, I exploit variation in project performance due to the assignment of project leaders.
+Project performance affects conflicts among local actors as well as conflicts involving the government, and seems to matter most in regions with a recent history of violence.
 Broadly, these results suggest that bureaucratic performance and the management of aid projects shape the consequences of development assistance.

 Moscona, Jacob, Nathan Nunn, and James A Robinson.
 2017.
 “Keeping It in the Family: Lineage Organization and the Scope of Trust in Sub-Saharan Africa.”
 American Economic Review Papers and Proceedings 107(5): 565-571.

 Acemoglu, Daron, Jacob Moscona, and James A Robinson.
 2016.
 “State Capacity and American Technology: Evidence from the 19th Century.”
 American Economic Review Papers and Proceedings 106(5): 61-67.